-Dr. Donald W. Hearn, Professor Emeritus in ISE University of Florida, was the department Chair of Industrial Engineering from 1997 to 2007.
-He received an undergraduate degree in physics at the University of North Carolina as a Morehead Scholar and received Masters and Ph.D. degrees from Johns Hopkins University in management science and operations research.
-In 2004 he was elected a Fellow of The Institute of Operations Research and Management Science.
-He is a preeminent scholar in applied optimization and transportation science.
+Dr. Donald W. Hearn was department chair of Industrial & Systems Engineering (ISE) from 1997 to 2007.
+He received an undergraduate degree in physics at the University of North Carolina as a Morehead Scholar, and received master’s and Ph.D. degrees from Johns Hopkins University in management science and operations research.
+In 2004, he was elected a Fellow of The Institute of Operations Research and Management Science.
+He was a preeminent scholar in applied optimization and transportation science.

 - The applicant must be a student pursuing a Ph.D. degree in Industrial & Systems Engineering